pulumi/deploy-demos/README.md

 Deployment driver examples demonstrate how to use the Pulumi Deployment REST API to create deployments, monitor status, and tail logs.

 - [typescript-driver](./deployment-drivers/nodejs/typescript-driver) - a deployment driver written in Typescript.
 It can deploy Pulumi programs written in any language.
-- [Go CLI driver](./deployment-drivers/go/cli) - a deployment driver written in Typescript.
+- [Go CLI driver](./deployment-drivers/go/cli) - a deployment driver written in Go.
 It can deploy Pulumi programs written in any language.
+- [Go HTTP server](./deployment-drivers/go/http) - an example of a REST API that implements CRUD operations for static websites using Pulumi Deployments to manage infrastructure.

 ### Platform Demos